Vorkharium/vorkharium.github.io/_posts/2025-28-01-Deepseek-R1-with-Docker-and-Open-WebUI.md

 ollama run deepseek-r1:8b
 ```

 - Wait for the model to download and install.
-Once complete, you can start interacting with the AI model via PowerShell, but we do not have a web interface like Ch4tGPT yet, this guide explains how to achieve this using Docker and Open WebUI in the following steps.
+Once completed, you can start interacting with the AI model via PowerShell, but we do not have a web interface like Ch4tGPT yet, this guide explains how to achieve this using Docker and Open WebUI in the following steps.

 ##  Deepseek R1 Models Table
 Below is a table to help you choose the right model based on your hardware: